toolarium/toolarium-icap-client/README.md

 # toolarium-icap-client

-Implements the an ICAP client compliant with [RFC 3507](https://www.ietf.org/rfc/rfc3507.txt)
+Implements the an ICAP client in java compliant with [RFC 3507](https://www.ietf.org/rfc/rfc3507.txt)

 ## Built With